petopet7/MK_Docs-1/docs/Guide.md

 There are different functionalities in the FASTAPI page.
 We can CREATE a movie, UPDATE a movie, delete a movie in our data.
 Also there is a function to get recommendation based on the imput of a movie name.

+With all these steps it will be very easy to run the package even if the user does not have a lot of experience in Python coding.